gcopoix/makeSD_mist/README.md

   Linux can write these attributes on FAT or FAT32 drives and SD cards (`msdos`/`vfat` filesystem, written by `fatattr`), but not yet on exFAT formatted cards (`fuseblk` filesystem). \
   This will hopefully be updated in the future (or somebody has a hint how to modify these attributes on exFAT drives). \
   If the Linux script detects a non-FAT/FAT32 filesystem, it asks to continue as the folder attributes can't be set correctly. \
-  The windows Powershell script doesn't have this issue.
+  The windows Powershell script executed on a Windows system doesn't have this issue.
 - **.mra parsing of ROM files** \
   The ROM file names parsed from the `.mra` files refer a MAME version. \
   Unfortunetly many ROMS, if fetched from their referred MAME version, don't match.
-I tried to find a best matching [set of download URLs](Linux/genSD.sh#L197-L231) incl. some [extra handling](Linux/genSD.sh#L233-L251), but for some ROM archives `mra` still complains about checksum mismatch or missing parts: \
+I tried to find a best matching [set of download URLs](Linux/genSD.sh#L208-L248) incl. some [extra handling](Linux/genSD.sh#L250-L273), but for some ROM archives `mra` still complains about checksum mismatch or missing parts: \
   **ROMs not found**: \
   `mikiek.zip`, `rastsagaabl.zip` \
   **ROMs found, but with MD5 mismatch or missing parts**: \